RedHatQE/CodeQuality/documentation/golang/README.md

 ## Integration test example

 Now lets make a running http server to illustrate this.
-The server we create will respond to GET requests and Will allow POST request.
-In the end we can run the server as a regular code and the service will work as usual and in addition we can run the same code in a test mode in order to get the code coverage as we wanted.
+The server we create will respond to GET requests and Will allow POST requests.
+In the end we can run the server as a regular code and the service will work as usual and in addition we can run the same code in a test mode in order to get the code coverage statistics that we wanted.

 The most important part is how the main.go "knows" when it runs normally and when it runs through the tests.
 For this purpose we will create a function inside main.go that will run only when we run the test file and that function will run the main.